-Example of development of software:
+Example of development of software: development of bots and AI technology

 A business develops bots and AI technologies for the handling of online customer contacts.
 The company also develops technology designed to process the Dutch language, to manage decision trees and to measure intentions.
 Backend development takes place in Python, with the company developing software in R for statistical processing.